et0and/portfolio-redux/README.md

 Build command: `npx @11ty/eleventy`
 Output directory: `_site`

-If you want to use pagefind on your site, modify the build command to be `npx @11ty/eleventy && nox -y pagefind --site _site`
+If you want to use pagefind on your site, modify the build command to be `npx @11ty/eleventy && npx -y pagefind --site _site`

 From the Vercel dashboard you can set things like analytics, custom domains, and so on.